Vetëvendosje: Developmental state

 The second pillar of Vetëvendosje's program is the developmental state model.
-Through the developmental state, Vetëvendosje seeks to develop the economy of Kosovo through fiscal and monetary policies, as well as development of the agriculture, industry and education.
+Through the developmental state, Vetëvendosje seeks to develop the economy of Kosovo by providing fiscal support to certain sectors of the economy and protecting vital industries from foreign competition.

-Vetëvendosje strives to implement progressive taxation on income and sales, as well as introduce changes of the taxes on profits and property.
-The tax system would support the middle class and the poor, as well as companies that re-invest their profits.
-In addition, Vetëvendosje strives for Kosovo to have a common currency with Albania by abandoning the euro, which according to Vetëvendosje makes Kosovar exports expensive.
+Vetëvendosje strives to implement progressive taxation on income and sales, as well as introduce changes of the taxes on profits.
+Its government has already increased property taxes by increasing the valuation of residential buildings in richer areas to increase the tax base.
+In addition, Vetëvendosje strives for Kosovo to have a common currency with Albania by abandoning the euro, and to establish a state-owned development bank.